hse-spb-2021-cpp/lectures/26-220425/00-old/00c-c-libraries.md

 C APIs may seem complicated.
 It is because:

 1. They use C and fully manual resource management.
-   E.g. no methods grouped for an object, functions are intermingled in docs, lots of void*.
+   E.g. no methods grouped for an object, functions are intermingled in docs, lots of void*, lack of `const`.
    E.g. a buffer is user-allocated and is two arguments: the pointer and the length.
 2. They rarely interoperate with each other.
    E.g. there may be a "dynamic string/array" library and a separate